cloudflare/cloudflare-docs/content/hyperdrive/get-started.md

 # Get started

-Hyperdrive dramatically speeds up access to your existing databases from Cloudflare Workers, making even single-region databases feel globally distributed.
+Hyperdrive accelerates access to your existing databases from Cloudflare Workers, making even single-region databases feel globally distributed.

-- By maintaining a connection pool to your database within Cloudflare's network, Hyperdrive cuts out what can typically be seven round-trips to your database before you can even send a query: the TCP handshake (1x), TLS negotiation (3x) and database authentication (3x).
+By maintaining a connection pool to your database within Cloudflare's network, Hyperdrive reduces seven round-trips to your database before you can even send a query: the TCP handshake (1x), TLS negotiation (3x) and database authentication (3x).

-- On top of that, Hyperdrive understands the difference between read and write queries to your database, and can intelligently cache the most common read queries made: improving both query performance and reducing load on your origin database.
+Hyperdrive understands the difference between read and write queries to your database, and can cache the most common read queries made, improving query performance and reducing load on your origin database.

 This guide will instruct you through: